 Regardless of the setting, a fall with a hip fracture is absolutely devastating to a person’s overall health and their prognosis, and that is what we’re trying to address first and foremost: the devastation that occurs as the result of a hip fracture.
 25% of people die within the first six months of a hip fracture and 30% within the first 12 months, and these numbers are very stark.

 We’ve also received some very positive feedback from some of these community providers that are struggling with low star ratings in falls and mobility, which creates a significant dilemma for them.
 Most of the solutions for mobility actually come at the expense of safety, and most of the solutions for safety come at the expense of mobility, like restraints.
-The TANGO® Belt provides a solution that addresses both.
-They can provide residents with a solution that encourages not only mobility, but safe mobility.
+The TANGO® Belt provides a solution that addresses both

 How do you see this product shaping the future of care and how communities manage fall risks more efficiently?